cph-cachet/research.package/README.md

 [ResearchStack](http://researchstack.org/) and [ResearchKit](http://researchkit.org/) are built on native iOS and Android which have totally different architecture than the Widget-based [Flutter](flutter.io).
 It hopefully doesn't affect the domain model but for wiring up the model to the UI, we should definitely implement a different approach from ResearchKit and Stack.

+## Naming

+We are following Apple's pattern when it comes to naming.
+There's a prefix ORK (Open Research Kit) before the names of classes, types etc. in ResearchKit, so our names are starting with the RP prefix which stands for Research Package.

 ## Getting Started